 The Best Way to Store Cut Tomatoes

-Yep, contrary to what we’ve been told about storing tomatoes in the fridge (it supposedly kills flavor compounds and makes tomatoes mealy), it is best to store cut tomatoes in the fridge.
-Cut tomatoes are magnets for bacteria and susceptible to spoilage outside the fridge — especially since most home kitchens are warmer in the summer months.
+You may have been told that storing whole tomatoes in your refrigerator is suboptimal, making tomatoes mealy and killing their flavor compounds.
+However, it’s best to store cut tomatoes in the fridge.
+Cut tomatoes are magnets for bacteria and susceptible to spoilage outside the fridge, especially if your kitchens is on the warmer during tomato season.

 The optimal storage temperature for whole tomatoes is 55°F. While unripe tomatoes should always be stored at room temperature, it is actually fine (maybe even better) to store whole ripe tomatoes in the fridge, as long as they are brought back up to room temperature before eating.
 Assuming that you’re slicing into a perfectly ripe tomato, stashing the other cut half in the fridge isn’t going to ruin the tomato.